x-cellent/training-exercises/hands-on-ansible/exercises/07-exercise-motd/README.md

 - you can use the https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html module
 - the MOTD on ubuntu based systems is stored in `/etc/motd`
 - you can use the `ansible_os_family` variable to check for the current OS
-- for an overview of all availible variables (facts) you can run e.g. `ansible zeus -m setup -i ansible/inventory.yaml`
+- for an overview of all availible variables (facts) you can run e.g. `ansible zeus -m setup -i inventory.yaml`

 ## Verification
 Login to two machines like:
-- Ubuntu: `ssh ansibleman@172.16.100.2`
+- Ubuntu: `ssh bob@zeus`
-- Rocky: `ssh ansibleman@172.16.100.7`